jalantechnologies/boilerplate-mern/README.md

 # Boilerplate - NodeTS

-Boilerplate project for NodeJS based projects in TypeScript.
+Boilerplate project for NodeJS, React based projects in TypeScript.
 This README documents whatever steps are necessary to get your application up and running.

 ## Table of Contents